-7.2 Given that the inspector has issued main modifications the Council may only adopt the plan with those main modifications unless it successfully applies to the Court to quash the Inspector's report.
-Since the Cabinet has already considered most of the main modifications and decided to support them, it appears unlikely that the Cabinet will wish to make such an application.
+7.2 Given that the inspector has issued main modifications, the Council may only adopt the Plan with those main modifications unless it successfully applies to the Court to quash the Inspector's report.
+As the Cabinet has agreed to support the main modifications and to recommend the Plan (incorporating the modifications) for adoption by the Council.it appears unlikely that the Council will wish to make such an application.